9er's Mastering and Music

 Please note: These are improvised jams done while testing preamps.
 I have fun doing this, but I simply cannot take the time for the punch-ins and re-recording of parts necessary to make them "finished" pieces of music.
 I am not too embarrassed by their flaws, so here they are ...

-All the parts of this little tune were recorded through the LAmpex.
 This version is completely dry.
 No EQ or processing of any kind except conversion to mp3:

 Salary Salt (dry and raw)